biharicoder/LABike_DataScienceCompetition/readme.md

 unique_cordinates.csv: Excel file in which distance is calculated using Google Matrix API using start and end coordinates and the mode of transport set as bike ride

+web_scraping.ipynb: A notebook that mines data from the LA Bike metro website